Eyescale/Consensus/Examples/System/README.txt

 	to inform their own states, as opposed to trying to change the other Systems' states to have them align with and preserve their own.

-	We believe the sensitive approach to be, not only the only sensible approach to represent and understand the way Systems work in reality, but also the only approach that gives us the chance to harmonize ourselves with our environment.

 	The example source code under the ./Examples/System directory illustrates how such systems can be architected using linear programming languages such as C.

-Design
-	.
-A System is entirely defined by the series of its States.
-	.
-The State of a System is the Vector of States of its Subsystems.
-	.
-Events and Actions are State changes, i.e. event = S:a->b	where S is a System and a, b two of its States action = S:a->b	where S is a System and a, b two of its States .
-The General State Change Propagation Equation is
-		[ S: a->b ]=>[ S': a'->b' ]
-		where S and S' are two Cosystems, and a, b, a', b' their States.
-	  Note: within the same system (S = S' above), the GSCPE translates as The Action exerted on a System is the second order derivative of the series of its States - cf. Second Law of Motion (Newton) .
-A program - aka.
-System's Narrative - takes the following form:

-		in current State: Condition1
-			on change [ from previous ] to current State: Event1 do change [ from current ] to next State: Action1

-		in current State: Condition2
-			on change [ from previous ] to current State: Event2 do change [ from current ] to next State: Action2

-		etc.

-	Where
-	. a State represents the contents of [a portion of] the memory, whose differential is tracked at each program step (frame) . external events are mapped into internal events - System's WorldView

 Usage
 	./system